 As a 60 year old retreat and conference center, Stony Point Center has been providing warm, caring hospitality to people from all over the world for a long time.

-The 30 acre campus is located approximately 12 miles from Rockland Community College and is accessible by public bus.
-The campus is safe, quiet, clean and comfortable, and the staff and volunteers create a friendly environment for all who come.
-There are a number of areas to quietly study and then there are other areas where you can interact with our other guests, volunteers and staff.
-Please see their brochure and website for more information.
+The 30 acre campus is located approximately 12 miles from Rockland Community College.
+Stony Point Center provides a free shuttle and the campus is also accessible by public bus.
+Our campus is safe, quiet, clean, and comfortable, and the staff and volunteers create a friendly environment for all who come.
+There are a number of areas to quietly study and there are also areas where you can interact with our other guests, volunteers and staff.
+A great way to practice your English!
+Please see our brochure and website for more information.

 Rates below are per person, per month, based on staying for one semester at the center.

-These costs include once a week cleaning service by the housekeeping staff, linens and towels, extra blankets, WiFi in the room, and access to the laundry room in the Lodge.
+These costs include once a week cleaning service by the housekeeping staff, linens and towels, extra blankets, WiFi in the room, shuttle service to/from RCC, and access to the laundry room in the Lodge.

 All you can eat, homemade food made from their local gardens.
 Dietary needs can be accommodated as well.